A room at Sonesta Philadelphia Rittenhouse Square.

 Where is it?
 S 17th St, on the eastside of Rittenhouse Square.

 Which room?
-The Junior Suite is $30/$40 more than the Signature rooms so, if you can afford it, spend the extra and get a separate seating area (which also opens out into extra queen-size sleeping space).
+The Junior Suite costs slightly more than the Signature rooms, but the extra cost is justified if you value more space.
+These rooms come with a separate seating area, which also opens into extra queen-size sleeping space.

-Time Out tip: Get your STEM on at The Franklin Institute, just a 15 minute walk from the hotel.
-There's something for all ages here, including escape rooms, an IMAX theater and VR experiences.
+Time Out tip: Get your STEM on at The Franklin Institute, which is an easy 15-minute walk from the hotel.
+There's something for all ages here, including immersive exhibits about space and the human brain.
+Also not to be missed is a chance to walk through a giant human heart.

 Advertising